 Abnormal odors and sounds are never good, especially when those abnormalities are coming from your HVAC system.
 If you’re smelling something musty or burning when your unit turns on, that could point to a worn or broken piece of your system.
 An odor like rotten eggs, on the other hand, usually indicates a gas leak.
 Bangs, clangs, squeals, or whistles coming from your HVAC system are symptoms of loose or broken components.

 What do you do when you’re experiencing symptoms of illness?
 You call the doctor.
 If your HVAC system is experiencing these problems, it needs some professional care, too.
-To remedy these symptoms with HVAC maintenance, call E. Smith Heating and Air Conditioning at 678-369-8866.
+To remedy these symptoms with HVAC maintenance, call E. Smith Heating & Air Conditioning at 678-369-8866.

 Image provided by Shutterstock